zpainter/iassist/content/conferences/program-planning-manual.md

 ### PC Co-Chair Duties

 The Conference Program Committee (PC) typically has up to three co-chairs.
 The attempt has been made to have the co-chairs be 1 from the US, 1 from Canada, and 1 from Europe, but this isn't required.
-The co-chairs responsbility is to come up with the theme and title of the conference, ensure all coordinator roles are filled (workshops, posters, lightning  talks, Birds of a Feather, etc.), to regularly have open discussions with the local arrangements committee to ensure that everything is on schedule and inform one another of potential issues.
+The co-chairs responsibility is to come up with the theme and title of the conference, ensure all coordinator roles are filled (workshops, posters, lightning  talks, Birds of a Feather, etc.), to regularly have open discussions with the local arrangements committee to ensure that everything is on schedule and inform one another of potential issues.

 Refer to the [Timeline section]({{< ref "program-planning-manual.md#planning-timeline" >}}) for a higher level list of all activities and proposed deadlines.